Optimal Regulation of Prosumers and Consumers in Smart Energy Communities: Numerical Results

 \subsection{Setup}

 We chose $N = 100$ prosumers with solar panels, $M = 80$ prosumers with wind turbines, and $U = 160$ consumers in the energy community.
 Additionally, we chose capacities $C_\textnormal{s} = 50$ and $C_\textnormal{w} = 60$.
-To capture the costs, we chose the following cost functions for solar energy prosumers:
+Moreover, we chose the quadratic cost functions as in \cite{Fabio2019} to capture the costs.
+However, the simulation works as long as the cost functions are convex and increasing.
+Specifically, for solar energy prosumers, the following cost functions are used: